almontalvao/Docker_SentimentAnalysis/README.md

 ### Part 1
 Create a new GitHub repository, virtual environment, and local server.

-In Ubuntu,create and activate a new virtual environment:
+In Ubuntu, create and activate a new virtual environment:

 ```python
 conda create -n fastapi_env python=3.8 pip